-In a shariah-compliant financing, such sources might include financial institutions providing facilities analogous to loans, Islamic financial institutions (IFIs) or investors in sukuk (transferable financial instruments analogous to bonds), alongside conventional lenders, export credit agencies (ECAs) and bondholders.
+In a shariah-compliant financing, such sources might include financial institutions that provide facilities analogous to loans, Islamic financial institutions (IFIs) or investors in sukuk (transferable financial instruments analogous to bonds) alongside conventional lenders, export credit agencies (ECAs) and bondholders.

 Each of these participants has different objectives and requirements.
 IFIs must ensure a high level of adherence to shariah principles, both in how finance is provided and the purpose or purposes for which the funds are used.
 ECAs, on the other hand, are concerned with the extent to which funds are used to promote exports for the country of origin.

 The way in which the financing is arranged must therefore accommodate the needs of each of these funding sources.
 For example, a separate Islamic facility with separate documentation will cater for the IFI that is prohibited from lending directly to the project company lest any return be considered riba.
 Meanwhile, project sukuk might also be used to gain access to a larger pool of investors.

 The remainder of this section will examine the Islamic facilities and project sukuk financing methods in more detail within the context of a multi-sourced project financing.

 The two main types of Islamic facility are wakala-ijarah and istisna'a-ijarah.2 These both enjoy widespread commercial acceptance and tend to be used in combination.
 Project sukuk have also been used in multi-source project financings in the Middle East.3